 My travels do not involve any luxury 5 star hotels, expensive private tours, or fancy restaurant dinners.
 Most of the time you’ll find me staying in hostels or budget accommodation, walking or taking public transport wherever possible, making my own meals in hostel kitchens, and finding travel hacks to save money.

-I stretch my dollars as far as possible, which means I can travel for longer.
+I travel cheap, which means I can stretch my dollars further and travel for longer.

 I make my own rules

 Life seems to be full of rules.
-As I mentioned in the concept of settling down and why it’s not for me, I’ve noticed that we get taught from a very early age to stay in line, go to school, go to college, get a job, work hard, be happy with your sucky life, and don’t get in anyone’s way.
+I’ve noticed that we get taught from a very early age to stay in line, go to school, go to college, get a job, work hard, be happy with your sucky life, and don’t get in anyone’s way.